Onion Lake Cree Nation doubles down on legal action to now challenge Sask. First Act - The Turtle Island News

 At that time, Lewis promised to take legal action against Saskatchewan if it enacted the Sask.
 First Act.

-Shari Narine is a Local Journalism Initiative Reporter for Windspeaker.com.
-LJI is a federally funded program
+Shari Narine is a Local Journalism Initiative Reporter with Windspeaker.com.
+LJI is a federally funded program.

-Note: Correction: Removed 9th paragraph from the bottom.
-The information given was the incorrect date for the action.